johnfmorton/docker-build-a-banner/README-for-DockerHub.md

 # yo-buildabanner

-This image containerized [Yeoman](https://yeoman.io/) and the [Build a Banner Generator](https://github.com/johnfmorton/generator-buildabanner).
+This image containerized [Yeoman](https://yeoman.io/) and the [Build A Banner generator](https://github.com/johnfmorton/generator-buildabanner).
 You can post issues at the [GitHub page issues page](https://github.com/johnfmorton/docker-build-a-banner/issues).

 ## How to use the image